What: Volunteer work opportunities in the arts of sustainable living

 - Possibly some tree planting

-- Daily karma yoga tasks (everyone helps with running the place, e.g. cooking, cleaning, labour, etc.).
+- Daily karma yoga tasks (everyone helps with running the place, e.g. cooking, cleaning, etc.)

-Since there is no formal instruction during the Volunteer Work Period, one simply shows up for the starting circle at 9:00am every morning to learn about the work to be done each day, and then one does whatever needs doing on a given day, learning by watching others and then doing it yourself.
-Sometimes one needs to ask for help if one needs it, so a certain degree of self-motivation and initiative makes for the best experience.
+Since there is no formal instruction during this period, one simply jumps in and does whatever needs doing on a given day, learning by watching others and then doing it yourself.
+In such an unstructured or loosely guided situation, sometimes one needs to ask for help if one needs it, so a certain degree of self-motivation and initiative makes for the best experience.
 It also helps to bring a healthy sense of flexibility, since the work to be done might vary from one day to the next, depending on circumstances.
+If that appeals to you, you’re welcome to come and go anytime during this period (with a minimum stay of at least one week).